-Confidential Records - Public records that are restricted from disclosure by statute, court order, or legally adopted rules and regulations are considered confidential.
-University records that are deemed confidential are still considered to be public records even though they are not publicly available.
+Public records that are restricted from disclosure by statute, court order, or legally adopted rules and regulations are considered confidential.
+University records that are deemed confidential by the Library of Virginia are still considered to be public records even though they are not publicly available.

-Non-records - Public records shall not include materials made or acquired and kept solely for reference or exhibition purposes, copies of records kept only for convenience or reference, and stocks of publications.
-These are considered “non-record materials.”
-(Code of Virginia § 42.1-77)
+As set forth in the Code of Virginia § 42.1-77, “nonrecord materials,” means materials made or acquired and preserved solely for reference use or exhibition purposes, extra copies of documents preserved only for convenience or reference, and stocks of publications.

 A public record is considered permanent when it has been determined to have “continuing and enduring value useful to the citizens of the Commonwealth and necessary to the administrative functions of public agencies in the conduct of services and activities mandated by law.”
 (Code of Virginia § 42.1-77)

-Public Record - A public record is any recorded information that documents a transaction or activity by or with any public officer, agency or employee of an agency.
+A public record is any recorded information that documents a transaction or activity by or with any public officer, agency or employee of an agency.
 Regardless of physical form or characteristic, the recorded information is a public record if it is produced, collected, received or retained in pursuance of law or in connection with the transaction of public business.
 The medium upon which such information is recorded, whether electronic or otherwise, has no bearing on the determination of whether the recording is a public record.

 Policy Specifics and Procedures